Last Updated on

 Which Algorithm does Suunto use?

 The Suunto RGBM (Reduced Gradient Bubble Model) is a modern algorithm.
 The algorithm model monitors continuous multi-day diving and closely spaced repetitive diving.
 It also takes into account dives that are deeper than your previous dive.

 Some diving practices increase the risk of decompression sickness/illness.
 These include dives with short surface intervals, repetitive dives that are deeper than previous ones, multiple ascents, or substantial multi-day diving.

 The Zoop Novo will adapt the decompression algorithm when any of these practices are detected, and in some circumstances will advise that your Surface Interval time needs to be extended.
 The ability to adapt to different situations and dive profiles provides added safety.
 It also changes these calculations according to any personal adjustment you select.

-What about the Dive Planner and Logbook, Bookmarks and Memory?
+Dive Planner and Logbook, Bookmarks and Memory

 Here’s where you’ll find the calculator for a no-decompression stop.
 Using the two buttons on the bottom of the face, you can increase or decrease your Maximum Depth.
 Once you’ve made the adjustment, the Zoop will calculate your no-decompression time.

 Higher altitudes and conservative personal adjustments will shorten the no-deco time limits.
 The Planning mode also takes into account the following information from previous dives:

 The no-decompression times given for different depths will then be shorter than before your first ‘fresh’ dive.